 4- DON’T SLOW DOWN.

-A short story need to engage the reader and needs to be pacey.
-It should always be simmering and built towards the climax.
-A twist that catches the reader unaware is always welcomed.
+A short story needs to engage the reader and needs to be paced well.
+It should always be simmering and build towards the climax.
+A twist that catches the reader unaware is always welcome.

 5- DON’T CROWD THE CHARACTERS.

 A short story needs a character that readers love or hate.
-It becomes easier, if the character is nearer to reality, and the reader can relate to it.
-So, borrow character traits from your surrounding and your experiences.
+It becomes easier if the character is nearer to reality, and the reader can relate to it.
+So, borrow character traits from your surroundings and your experiences.

 6- KEEP IT SIMPLE AND FOCUSED.

 A short story typically needs a strong single issue or a point of conflict.
-A problem, weakness, passion, favor, pressure, decision, or an act.
-The more focussed it is, the more is the space to develop the main character and engage the reader.
+A problem, weakness, passion, favour, pressure, decision, or an act.
+The more focused it is, the more space to develop the main character and engage the reader.
 However, a short story is not an eyewitness account or description; it must evoke emotion in the reader’s heart and mind.

 7- KEEP THE BACKGROUND OUT OF FOCUS.

-Keeping the background reader engagement and word limit constraints.
-Keep the things that help in moving the story further.
-Always, question, if it is relevant and if the story can do without it.
+Keeping the background, reader engagement, and word limit constraints in mind.
+Keep the things that help move the story ahead.
+Always question if it is relevant and if the story can do without it.
 Some backgrounds are better presented by using dialogues.
-Now, all the information may not be part of the final story, but you must have the background clearly in your mind.
+Now, not all the information may be part of the final story, but you must have the background clearly in mind.

 8- DON’T JUST PAINT THE PICTURE.
 MAKE THEM FEEL IT.

-One of the best tests for a short story is reading it aloud.
-Check if the listener can visualize the place character and the scene.
+One of the best ways to evaluate a short story is to read it aloud.
+Check if the listener can visualise the place character and the scene.
 Use the five senses creatively to bring the story to life.

 9- RUTHLESSLY EDIT.

-Edit and re-edit till the story unwanted words.
-Many writers fail to do so and even a good then fails to engage the reader.
+Edit and re-edit until the story is free from unwanted words.
+Many writers fail to do so, and even a good one can fail to engage the reader.

-Edit and re-edit is also a trap.
-You may like something when you write it and may not like it when you reread it the next day.
-Chances are you will try redoing it and the process may become too iterative.
-Best give yourself a deadline after which stop tinkering.
+Editing and re-editing are also a trap.
+You may like something when you write it, and may not like it when you reread it the next day.
+Chances are you will try redoing it, and the process may become too iterative.
+It’s best to give yourself a deadline after which you stop tinkering.

-Make every word, sentence, situation, character count.
-Merge scenes and drop characters wherever required.
-You will be surprised to note that writing a short story is much tougher to write a long one.
+Make every word, sentence, situation, and character count.
+Merge scenes and remove characters as needed.
+You will be surprised to note that writing a short story is much more challenging than writing a long one.

 10- Title.

-Before you close your short story after the many re-edits, focus on writing an inviting title.
+Before you close your short story after numerous rewrites, focus on crafting an inviting title.
 Your title is as important as the first paragraph, if not more.
 Sometimes, it is the real pull for the reader to decide to read your story.

 BLOG/048/2021